Financial

 Minnesota Estate Tax 2026: $3M Exemption and Rates

-The Minnesota estate tax starts above $3 million, with rates that begin at 13 percent, and it lets a surviving spouse carry over a late spouse's unused exemption.
+The Minnesota estate tax starts above $3 million, with rates that begin at 13 percent, and for deaths after June 30, 2025 it lets a surviving spouse carry over a late spouse's unused exemption.

 7 min read